felsenst/felsenst.github.io/software/recombination/README.md

 Click [here](recomb1964.for) to display or download  recomb1974.for

-## Programs simulating selection for an allele bringing about recombination for the Felsenstein and Yokoyama 1976 paper ##
+## Programs simulating selection for a recombination allele for the Felsenstein and Yokoyama 1976 paper ##

 These two programs were written for the 1976 paper by Felsenstein and Yokoyama in Genetics.
 I designed the programs but I think that Shozo Yokoyama wrote them, and he did the runs that were reported in the paper.